Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. If the PickAndPlaceProject Unity project is not already open, select and open it from the Unity Hub.

    > Note: The Package Manager automatically checked out and built the ROS-TCP-Connection package in this project.
-You can verify this now by looking for `Packages/ROS-TCP-Connector` in the Project Browser or by opening the Package Manager window.
+You can verify this now by looking for `Packages/ROS-TCP-Connector` in the Project window or by opening the Package Manager window.
 See the [Quick Setup](../quick_setup.md) steps for adding this package to your own project.

    > The ROS-TCP-Connector package includes two pieces: TcpConnector, which contains the `ROSConnection` script described above, and MessageGeneration, which generates C# scripts from ROS msg and srv files.